sc-carlyn/Weather-Note-Apps/README.md

-# Projects
+# 🌟 Projects: Professional Web Applications

-This repository contains two professional web applications built with HTML, CSS, and JavaScript.
+Welcome to this repository showcasing **two high-quality web applications** built with modern HTML, CSS, and JavaScript.
+Both projects are designed with **clean UI/UX, responsive layouts, and interactive features** to demonstrate professional web development practices.

 ---